Degree-One Rational Cherednik Algebras for the Symmetric Group: Pre-Drinfeld orbifold algebra maps

-In Theorem~\ref{thm:LOAMapsDoubledPerm} and Theorem~\ref{thm:DOAMapsDoubledPerm} we will characterize when the maps $\kappa^L_1$ and $\kappa^L_{\refl}$ lift separately to Drinfeld orbifold algebra maps and in Theorem~\ref{thm:DOAMapsCombined} we will show it is also possible to lift $\kappa^L_1+\kappa^L_{\refl}$.
-Any two lifts of a particular pre-Drinfeld orbifold algebra map must differ by a constant $2$-cochain that satisfies the mixed Jacobi identity.
-Lemma~\ref{ineedaname} and the analysis in Section~\ref{InvSkewSymmBilMaps} and this section yield the following corollary describing these maps.
+In Theorems~\ref{thm:LOAMapsDoubledPerm} and~\ref{thm:DOAMapsDoubledPerm} we will characterize when the maps $\kappa^L_1$ and $\kappa^L_{\refl}$ lift separately to Drinfeld orbifold algebra maps and in Theorem~\ref{thm:DOAMapsCombined} we will show it is also possible to lift $\kappa^L_1+\kappa^L_{\refl}$.
+Any two lifts of a particular pre-Drinfeld orbifold algebra map must differ by a~con\-stant $2$-cochain that satisfies the mixed Jacobi identity.
+Lemma~\ref{ineedaname} and the results in this section yield the following corollary describing these maps.